 Lavender oil is perhaps the foremost essential oil known for promoting sleep and relaxation.
 While the scent of the oil is certainly not for everyone, it is one of the more studied plant oils.
 Because it has been studied so heavily, it has been proven to go beyond placebo effect when it comes to enhanced relaxation and improved sleep.

 Clary sage is another oil that helps relax the body and muscles, and to calm the mind in preparation for sleep or a relaxed state.
 Clary sage can also smell very pungent to people, and only a tiny drop is needed to release enough scent up through the nasal passages and get the job done.
+It's an important ingredient in our sulfate free shampoo as well, for its gentle lifting of sebum and other debris for a healthy, clean scalp.

 Chamomile is a relaxant not only when sipped as a tea, but also the oil of various types of chamomile plants act as a relaxant when entering the hypothalamus.
 In addition to relaxing the nervous system, some evidence suggests that chamomile may be able to help lessen headache tension and ease general muscle tension when inhaled.